Find Affordable College Courses

 Full Special Education at Morehead State University Report

-Florida International University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the suburb of Miami, FIU is a public college with a very large student population.
+Florida International University did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the large suburb of Miami, FIU is a public school with a very large student population.

 Of the 44 students majoring in special ed at FIU, 9% are male and 91% are female.